oncleben31/cookiecutter-homeassistant-custom-component/CONTRIBUTING.rst

 How to test the project
 -----------------------

+This template repository has a Continuous Integration workflow that generate a default project from the cookiecutter template and run tests on it.

-You can manually test the generated integration with different tools implemented in Github workflows.
+You can also manually test the generated integration with different tools implemented in Github workflows.

 This template repository is linked to a generated `instance repository`_ for testing purpose.
 You can generate this instance by using the following command: